 The winery is LIVE (Low Impact Viticulture and Enology) and Salmon Safe certified.
 It participates in the Salud program that guarantees basic healthcare to seasonal field workers.
 The winery and vineyard are 90% solar powered, the second-largest agricultural solar operation in Oregon.

-Left Coast Cellars Willamette Valley Estate Rosé 2017 is crisp, clean, excellent acidity, tasty red fruits, creamy texture.
-As with most rosés, especially ones with this acidity, it is very versatile and food friendly.
+Left Coast Cellars Willamette Valley Estate Rosé 2018 is nice enough rosé that will not offend, but may not thrill.
+In my book, nothing wrong with that when you know what you are getting.
+You can enjoy this wine if you are not really into wine.
+Got it.
+Left Coast can hit home runs, this is a single after the batter worked the count, and chance to steal second on the next pitch.
 Pair with seafood; light salads; pasta or rice-based dishes.
 The website mentions “a garnish of fresh feta or chèvre accentuates the creamy character of this rosé.”
 The touch of tannin from the pinot meunier also means this could work with baked chicken breast in light sauce or similar dishes.
-And it certainly can work as an aperitif or for spring-summer sipping by patio or pool. $17-24
+And it certainly can work as an aperitif or for spring-summer sipping by patio, pool, porch, or dock. $17-24